 I was born in Khartoum, Sudan in 1980 and raised in Zambia, the Philippines and the Netherlands.
 As a classic third culture kid, I thrive in international environments and identify as a global citizen.
-I currently live in Oslo with my Norwegian husband and two children.
+I lived and worked in Ghana and South Africa, and I currently live in Oslo with my Norwegian husband and two children.

 A combination of exposure to the dichotomy of growing up in privilege in the Global South, along with a deep curiosity about what makes people do what they do led me to first become a cognitive psychologist.
 Later, I became interested in applying my behavioural science background to international development, which became the topic of my second MSc.
 I also completed a postgraduate qualification in business and human rights law.

 I work in English, but I also speak Sudanese Arabic, Dutch, and intermediate Norwegian.
-I read Danish and understand some French.
+I read Danish and currently working on my French!

 Please explore the Insights & Reflections section on our website, where I share my thoughts on a wide range of topics.